ziraax/PlanktonFlow/README.md

 ## Installation

-This installation process covers all steps since this project aims to be used by biologists that could be not familiar with setting up such projects.
-For more exeperienced users, it follows the general process of setting up a virtual environment, activating it, installing dependencies and running Python scripts.
+This installation process covers all steps, as this project aims to be used by biologists who may not be familiar with setting up such projects.
+For more experienced users, it follows the general process of setting up a virtual environment, activating it, installing dependencies, and running Python scripts.

 1. **Install Python**:

-This project uses Python to work, and was developped using Python 3.12.3.
-Please download Python with this link (official) : [Python-3.12.3](https://www.python.org/downloads/release/python-3123/) by clicking on the version corresponding to your operating system.
+This project uses Python and was developed using Python 3.12.3.
+Please download Python from the official link: [Python-3.12.3](https://www.python.org/downloads/release/python-3123/) by clicking on the version corresponding to your operating system.

 Make sure to check "Add Python to PATH" during installation.